mecc-monash/rbc/sensing_tutorial.md

 Additionally, the Arduino can communicate with your computer over the USB cable using what is called Serial Communication.
 The two main functions for this are:

 - **Serial.begin(int baud_rate)**: Sets the data rate in bits per second (baud) for serial data transmission.
 For communicating with Serial Monitor, make sure to use one of the baud rates listed in the menu at the bottom right corner of its screen.
+You only need to run this function once, in the setup() function of your Arduino program.
+Common baud rates are 9600 baud and 115200 baud.

 - **Serial.println(val)**: Prints data to the serial port as human-readable ASCII text followed by a carriage return character (ASCII 13, or '\r') and a newline character (ASCII 10, or '\n').

 When you first begin a new project in Arduino, you are typically greeted with two functions that have been created for you, **setup()** and **loop()**.
 These are special functions that are required to make your Arduino program run.

 The **setup()** block only runs once when the board is powered on.
 So any code that is placed inside the setup() block will be executed exactly once.
-For this reason, the setup() method is generally used to set up your program, for example to define pin mode (discussed below) or write any initial values to these pins.
+For this reason, the setup() method is generally used to set up your program, for example to define pin modes (discussed below), initialize the serial port, or write any initial values to these pins.

 The **loop()** block is executed repeatedly for the duration of program after the setup() block has finished.
-It is essentially an infinite loop and stops running only if you power down the device.
+It is an infinite loop and stops running only if you power down the device.
 This method is where the bulk of your program goes, from reading sensors to controlling motors.
 It is good practice to break down the different aspects of your code into individual functions and call those in loop().
 This will make your code much cleaner and more modular, making it easier to debug.

 # Ultrasonic Sensor